 ALL COURSES ARE NOW SUSPENDED UNTIL FURTHER NOTICE WE HAVE CONTACTED EACH PERSON / SETTING WITH A SCHEDULED BOOKING INDIVIDUALLY BY EMAIL.

 Thank you – we will continue to put updates here as they occur.

-We offer a full range of courses and specialise in Paediatric First Aid training which meets the requirements for Early Years settings & OFSTED.
+We provide quality assured and nationally recognised first aid training for businesses, industry, care settings & schools and specialise in Paediatric First Aid training which meets the requirements for Early Years settings & OFSTED.

 We can now deliver a combined Emergency First Aid at Work & 12 Hour Paediatric course – ideal for Nurseries, Pre-Schools and Primary Schools.